From the archive: 5 things you can do with The 5 Love Languages

 ** This article was first published in 2017.
 It is republished from our archives.

-The popular book The Five Love Languages, written by Gary Chapman, is celebrating its 25th anniversary this year.
+The popular book The Five Love Languages, written by Gary Chapman, celebrated its 25th anniversary in 2017.
 Amazingly, the book was a No. 1 New York Times Bestseller for eight years in a row.
 It’s sold more than 11 million copies and has been translated into over 36 languages.

 The original version was crafted for married couples, but Dr Chapman’s “love languages” theory on relationships has proven to be universal.
 So much so that adaptations have been produced in more recent years, for specific categories: The Five Love Languages of Children, The Five Love Languages for Men, The Five Love Languages of teenagers, The Five Love Languages Singles Edition.
 There’s even one called God Speaks Your Love Language.

 Love is a verb.
 It’s deliberate, it’s practical…

 Such amazing success begs for an obvious question, right?
 What is so spot on about The 5 Love Languages?
 Overall, I think this book is a great reminder to us that love is a verb.
 It’s deliberate, it’s practical, and since God created us all so differently, we owe it to our relationships to learn to speak each others’ love language.